 All students are required to attend 80% of instructional class time.
-Some programs may impose a stricter attendance requirement.
+Some programs may impose a stricter attendance requirement subject to the approval of the Academic Council.

 Absence from a class does not exempt a student from completing the work for that class.
 Students who have exceeded the allowed threshold of absences will be referred by the instructor to the Registrar's Office.
-The Registrar will in turn inform the Committee on Standards and Policies (CASP) which, in the light of any evidence of extenuating circumstances submitted by the student, will decide whether the student must withdraw from the course (and receive an F grade).
-In any case, the final decision is made by the Committee on Academic Standards and Policies (CASP).
+The Registrar will in turn inform the Committee on Academic Standards and Policies (CASP) which, in the light of any evidence of extenuating circumstances supplied by the student, will decide whether the student must withdraw from the course (and receive an F grade).